ekocloudsec/ctf-25/terraform/challenges/challenge-03-aws-only/README.md

 1. **Reconnaissance**: Access the MediCloudX Health data analytics portal
 2. **Vulnerability Discovery**: Identify the SSRF vulnerability in the connectivity checker
+3. **Bucket Discovery**: Use SSRF to access EC2 user-data or configuration files to discover bucket names
-3. **Metadata Exploitation**: Use SSRF to access EC2 metadata service (`http://169.254.169.254/`)
+4. **Metadata Exploitation**: Use SSRF to access EC2 metadata service (`http://169.254.169.254/`)
-4. **Credential Extraction**: Retrieve temporary AWS credentials from metadata service
+5. **Credential Extraction**: Retrieve temporary AWS credentials from metadata service
-5. **S3 Access**: Use EC2 credentials to access the credentials bucket
+6. **S3 Access**: Use EC2 credentials to access the credentials bucket
-6. **Credential Escalation**: Download daniel.lopez credentials from CSV file
+7. **Credential Escalation**: Download daniel.lopez credentials from CSV file
-7. **Flag Retrieval**: Use daniel.lopez credentials to access the flag bucket and retrieve the flag
+8. **Flag Retrieval**: Use daniel.lopez credentials to access the flag bucket and retrieve the flag

 ## Deployment